EstebanSuarezCalvo/SO/processes.md

 When the process runs in user mode  *p_pri* is identical to *p_usrpri*.

 After a process was blocked, when it is awaken, *p_pri* is assigned a value depending on the reason the process was blocked.
-THis is called a **kernel priority** or **sleep priority**:
+This is called a **kernel priority** or **sleep priority**:

 - This *kernel priorities* are smaller numbers thus higher priority than user mode priorities *p_usrpri*